 Student Writing Wins National Awards

-Hair Trigger 34, the latest anthology of fiction writing majors’ student work, and Echo Magazine, a collaboration between students in the Journalism and the Art + Design departments, won national awards this summer.
+Hair Trigger 34, the latest anthology of fiction writing majors’ student work, Fictionary, an annual magazine produced by the Student Board of the Fiction Writing Department, and Echo Magazine, a collaboration between students in the Journalism and the Art + Design departments, won national awards this summer.

-Hair Trigger 34 was named a Gold Medalist for overall excellence by the Columbia University Scholastic Press Association (CSPA), a group which has evaluated student magazines since 1925.
+Hair Trigger 34 and Fictionary were both named Gold Medalists for overall excellence by the Columbia University Scholastic Press Association (CSPA), a group which has evaluated student magazines since 1925.
 Hair Trigger features the best student writing generated in Story Workshop® and other graduate and undergraduate classes in the Fiction Writing Department.
 Out of 1,000 total possible points, Hair Trigger 34 received 956 points, qualifying it for the gold medal.
 This honor continues the magazine’s winning streak, as Hair Trigger has never failed to win an award in any year of eligibility.